Customer Privacy Notice

 Personal data we may collect

-Cookies: information about website visits, interactions.
+- Cookies Information: information about website visits, interactions.

 When do we collect your personal data?

 If your enquiry relates to potential purchase of products or services from us, you will be invited to provide additional personal data needed for us to handle your enquiry effectively.
-This may include Property and/or Vehicle information.
-Provision of this data is completely voluntary, and our legal basis for processing this data is Contract as we are in the preparatory stages that aim to establish a contract.
+This may include Property and/or Vehicle Information.
+The processing of such information is necessary for the purposes of taking steps prior to entering into a contract with you.

 How long do we keep your information?

 Charge Your Car operates a clear retention policy to ensure personal data is kept only for so long as is necessary for the purpose for which such information is collected, after which we make it non-identifiable or delete it.

 The actual length of time data is retained will depend on the purpose for which it was collected.
 For example, in the case of Contact Information relating to an enquiry not resulting in any further agreement between us we will delete personal data six (6) months after the date of our last contact.
 In the case of personal data from recorded calls, we will delete these calls after four (4) months.

 Who do we share your personal data with?

 We contract with third parties to host the servers supporting our websites and provide services in relation to other aspects of our operations and it may be necessary to share your personal data with these third parties in connection with the purposes set out in this Customer Privacy Notice.
 Any third-party provider we appoint must act in accordance with our written instructions when processing your personal data and must protect your personal data in line with the contractually required security measures.
 If we will store or transfer your personal data to a third-party provider based outside the European Economic Area, we will have safeguards in place to ensure your personal data is adequately protected and a copy of these safeguards will be available on request.